CLuiz/CityScapes/README.md

 # capstone

-Using economic data, predict future area's of high-tech growth.
+Using economic data, predict future areas of high-tech growth.